 Why use Tor with a VPN service?

-The Tor network has been a staple tool for the privacy-aware internet user since 2002.
+The Tor network has been a useful tool for the privacy-aware internet users since 2002.
 While it has shown itself to be an invaluable tool in protecting one’s privacy through anonymity, it is anything but a panacea.
-Today we are going to examine two of the known vulnerabilities in the Tor system and then see how using a quality VPN service in conjunction with Tor can mitigate many of those vulnerabilities thus substantially reducing your privacy risk surface.
+Today we are going to examine two of the known vulnerabilities in the Tor system and then see how using a trustworthy VPN service in conjunction with Tor can mitigate many of those vulnerabilities thus substantially reducing your privacy risk surface.

 The first vulnerability we are going to examine is the scenario where the attacker is passively monitoring the connection of both the sender and recipient.
 For simplicity’s sake, we will be using the common cryptographic archetypes of Alice and Bob et. al. If you are not familiar with these characters see the wikipedia entry.
 Additionally, we will be assuming that you have basic knowledge of how the Tor network functions.

 One of the most important features one should look for when shopping for VPN services is variable multi-hop capabilities.
-Here, one has the opportunity to bounce his encrypted traffic across multiple networks, further reducing the possibility that traffic-analysis based attacks would be successful.
-Additionally, one can, at the drop of a hat, choose a different multi-hop path for his traffic.
+Here, one has the opportunity to bounce his encrypted traffic across multiple networks and jurisdictions, further reducing the possibility that traffic-analysis based attacks would be successful.
+Additionally, when needed, one can quickly choose a different multi-hop path for his traffic.
 Remember that in analysis attacks, padding is your friend and each individual encryption wrapper provides additional padding that can confound Mallory’s attempts to correlate traffic.

 Suggest an edit on GitHub.